Menu Engineering: The Silent Profit Multiplier Every Restaurant Needs

 Which items drive volume?

-Which items drain labour and food cost for minimal return?
+• Which items drain labor and food cost control for minimal return?

 When menus are evaluated through this lens, patterns emerge.
 Patterns that translate directly into profitability.